ivanvit100/TODOList/README.md

 HTML/CSS support: style and structure your notes.
 Browser mode: some links inserted as task descriptions can be opened and viewed directly from the application's web interface.

-In development: possibility to use HTML, standalone mode.

 There are plans to add multi-user capability, different encryption methods, registration in UI.

 ## 📥 Installation